robbymeals/street-signs/README.md

 # Street Signs:
-### Helping You Avoid the Hazards on The Road to Knowledge
+### Helping You Avoid the Hazards on The Roads to Machine Learning Knowledge

-"No, no. Same words, completely unrelated."
+"Ah.
+No, no. Same words, completely unrelated."

 "You're going to want to just forget the original meaning of that word for now."

 "Yes, actually.
 There IS a very interesting explanation why those things share the same name.
-You see, in 1947, in the deepest, darkest basements of MIT..."
+You see, on May 7th, 1932, Claude Shannon and R. A. Fisher were playing a game of their own invention, the rules of which were loosely based on chess but far more complicated, when..."

 "Oh, right, sorry.
 Yep, those five things with six different names are actually all just the one exact same thing.
 I thought someone had told you."